The interest rate cycle is closely related to the economic or trade cycle. In theory, movements in interest rates should mirror the economic cycle.

 UK interest rates increase to 5.75% in the summer of 2007 before starting to be cut in November 2007.
 In March 2009, base rates reached 0.5%

 In 2008, the global credit crunch precipitated a serious balance sheet recession.
 GDP fell sharply.
 In response, the Bank of England cut interest rates drastically to 0.5%.
 However, even this interest rate failed to boost demand and the economy remained stuck in recession.
 Therefore, there was a prolonged period of interest rates close to zero from March 2009. (liquidity trap)

 This prolonged period of zero interest rates (0.5% is often considered ‘virtually’ zero) suggests an end (at least temporary) to the interest rate cycle.

-This prolonged period of zero interest rates has led to negative real interest rates. (in 2011, CPI is over 5%, but interest rates are lower).
+This prolonged period of zero interest rates has led to negative real interest rates.
 This means savers are seeing a fall in the value of their savings.